SCSModdingGuide/mappingguide/docs/tutorials/2_firstmap.md

+**This tutorial currently uses ETS2 road types and prefabs.
+Please contribute to the guide with an ATS version if you are able.**

 # Tutorial 2 --- Creating a basic map

 This tutorial will introduce you to the basics of road placement in the map editor, and guide you through the creation of a small city block.
-This tutorial currently uses ETS2 road types and prefabs.
-Please contribute to the guide with an ATS version if you are able.

 1. [Open the editor](#section1)
 2. [Draw a road](#section2)